garethslinn/gs223/README.md

 - **Added Header and Footer**: I did consider this might be over-kill but was thought about.
 - **Introduce sonarQube**: To ensure contuned cond coverage and reduced cognitive complexity.
 - **Integrating more icons**: Ideally these should be included with the pagination arrows, I did start this but ran into some issues to do with the layout looking quite random.
 Thinking this through these could be made into icon buttons.

+## Additional Note

+As you may know, the API has usage limits that are tracked by IP address.
+This can cause the API to become unresponsive if the limits are exceeded.
+I've noticed that this intermittently affects my Cypress tests, causing them to sometimes fail and require re-running.
+Just something I've observed.